-George Goudsmit, managing director of AES Solar explained: “Piping At Forres is a huge event for Moray and of course Forres where we are based, and as a local business it is really important for us to get involved and be part of it.
+George Goudsmit, managing director of AES Solar explained: “Piping At Forres is a huge event for Moray and of course Forres where we are based.
+As a local business it is really important for us to get involved and be part of these events.
 We could have taken a stall but that’s not how we operate at AES.
 We want to create something fun and unique which will be enjoyed by all, but that will also provide information about how we can harness the use of the sun and what a powerful source of energy it is.”

 AES Solar has created the free attraction by collaborating with a number of organisations.

-Visitors can be expected to be wowed by the Firth Flyer, a solar plane which will be making its debut journey across the Moray Firth in the coming months and they can also become a remote pilot of the Mars Rover with the T-Exchange, a group which combines creative thinking, practical skills and new or old technology to make innovative objects and devices.
+Visitors can be expected to be wowed by the Firth Flyer, a solar plane which will be making its debut journey across the Moray Firth in the coming months.
+They also have the opportunity to become a remote pilot of the Mars Rover with the T-Exchange, a group which combines creative thinking, practical skills and technology to make innovative objects and devices.

-T-Exchange member Les Grosvenor will also be there with his experimental Model Railway “Plank” which will show how a simple model railway shuttle system can be powered by a solar panel, whilst the Falconer Museum of Forres will be there its Kinetic Bike.
+T-Exchange member Les Grosvenor will also be there with his experimental Model Railway “Plank” which will show how a simple model railway shuttle system can be powered by a solar panel.

 George added: “This has taken a lot of planning and we want to ensure that there are plenty of hands-on activities.
-We are delighted with the response and we are very fortunate to have such a wide range of interactive experimental things for the visitors to Piping At Forres to do.”
+We are delighted with the response and we are very fortunate to have such a wide range of interactive experiences for the visitors of Piping At Forres to do.”